Olivettia/Csharp_projects/doc/en/async/features.md

 * type: instance

 Result of the asynchronous operation.
 It should be undefinied before yield is called.
-It should be the same value as the argument of
+It should be the same value as the argument of yield after yield is called.

+### Async.Operation.state

+* type: instance

+State of the asynchronous operation.
+It should be "running" before yield is called.
+It should be "completed" after yield is called.

+### Async.Operation.completed

+* type: instance

+Indicator of whether the asynch